ShinySquidBird/minigame/README.md

 # minigame
-Game Title - Game Design Workshop SP24 - Heather DeRuyck
+Fish Food - Game Design Workshop SP24 - Heather DeRuyck

 Description:
   Play as a squid and accumulate points by temporarily stunning fish with ink and then eating them.